justinsisley/Dutchie/README.md

 ## Creating a New Release

+The `release` command will automatically create or update your `CHANGELOG.md` file, update the version in your `package.json` file, create a new Git tag for the version, and push all of the changes upstream.

 There are only two requirements for creating a release:

-1. Have one or more previous commits
+1. Have one or more previous commits, ideally using `dutchie --commit`
 2. Have no local changes

 Once you're ready to create a release, run: